Aggressive Snakes or Dangerous/Venomous Snakes?

 Antarctica is the only continent without snakes!

-It is always a good idea to have some knowledge about the snakes found in the area that you are living in.
-You can refer to the ‘danger quotient’ assigned in numerical values to identify the most venomous snake types of a particular area.
-This will not only help you be informed about these species, but also help you make quick and informed decisions in case of a bite.
+It is always a good idea to know something about the snakes found in the area where you live.
+You can refer to the "danger quotient" assigned in numerical values to identify the most venomous snake types in your area.
+This will not only help you stay informed about these species, but also help you make quick decisions in case of a bite.